conedevelopment/bazar-docs/media.md

 }
 ```

-After we setup our model, we can easily attach media models to our model, in this case to the `Post` model:
+After we set up our model, we can easily attach media models to our model, in this case to the `Post` model:

 ```php
 $post = Post::first();